nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 NVDA 2019.1 introduces add-on compatibility flags (sometimes called compatibility range) that tells NVDA the following information:

 * Minimum NVDA version (minimumNVDAVersion): an add-on can specify minimum NVDA version required for the add-on.
 This is useful if you need to use features introduced or changed in a given NVDA release without supporting older NVDA releases.
-* Last tested NVDA version (lastTestedNVDAVersion): tells NVDA the highest supported release for the add-on.
+* Last tested NVDA version (lastTestedNVDAVersion): tells NVDA the highest tested release for the add-on.
 Without this flag being set, NVDA will treat your add-ons as incompatible with the latest release.

 Words in parentheses are manifest keys.
 Starting in NVDA 2019.1, these compatibility flags are mandatory for all add-ons.

 Q. My app module that was stored under appModules folder in user configuration folder isn't working in NVDA 2019.1.

 This is because NVDA 2019.1 will not load custom extension code stored in subfolders of user configuration folder anymore.
 See the section on scratchpad for details.

+Q. Should I convert gestures dictionary and script docstring attribute to script decorator?

+It is up to you whether or not you wish to use older gestures dictionary and script docstring or the newer script decorator to define script information.
+For new add-ons, script decorator is preferred for easily defining script information on the spot.

 We did not include programming or Python-related FAQ's, as there are sites which answers questions about Python such as coding style.
 Consult these documents if you have issues with Python code.